ShakirSofi/johnwlambert.github.io/_posts/2018-12-28-lie-groups.markdown

 [5] Ma, Yi and Soatto, Stefano and Kosecka, Jana and Sastry, S. Shankar: An Invitation to 3-D Vision: From Images to Geometric Models.
 Springer Verlag (2003).
 [PDF](https://www.eecis.udel.edu/~cer/arv/readings/old_mkss.pdf).

+## Manifolds: SO(2)

+SO(2), 2x2 matrices, with determinant one, orthogonal, 1 dimensional manifold in a 4 dimensional space. (c,s) in R^2, lie algebra is the tangent space at the origin.
+Tangent Bundle.
+Can get tangent space at a single point R. every tangent space is a rotated copy of that lie algebra

+## Manifolds: 3d Lines

+(R, p)
+R has 9 numbers, 3d rotation
+p is 2d in xy plane
+embedding space is R 11

+but 4d manifold

+Tangent space is TL_p, isomorphic to R4.
+THERE IS no lie algebra since this is not a lie group.

+exponential map takes us from tangent space to the manifold

+retract for any manifold takes us from tangent space to the manifold

 **Rigid Body Kinematics and Filtering**